Washington University Medical Center

 Center for Outpatient Health

-You will spend the majority of your outpatient Neurology experience at the BJH Center for Outpatient Heath (COH) on the 4th floor.
+The majority of the adult neurology outpatient experience is at the BJH Center for Outpatient Heath (COH) on the 4th floor.
 General Neurology clinics are held here four afternoons a week, and are staffed by clinical faculty members from various subspecialties.
 The COH opened in 2012 and has improved the outpatient clinical experience in many ways such as allowing for consolidation of care and support services across the hospital’s clinic system, modernizing the resident training environment, supporting the improvement of processes to enhance safety, quality, service and efficiency, and relocating ancillary services from other locations to the clinic to enhance patient convenience.

 Center for Advanced Medicine (CAM)

 The facility is a joint project of Washington University Physicians and Barnes-Jewish Hospital.
-The Center for Advanced Medicine houses the Attending Neurology specialty clinics including: Dementia, Epilepsy, Headache, Movement Disorders, Multiple Sclerosis, Neuro-Infectious Diseases, Neuromuscular diseases, Neuro-Oncology, Neuro-Ophthalmology, Neuro-Otology, Neurorehabilitation, and Stroke clinics.
-You will rotate through the various specialty clinics during PGY-2/3/4 years during your subspecialty clinics weeks and during your electives.
+The Center for Advanced Medicine houses neurology specialty clinics including: Dementia, Epilepsy, Headache, Movement Disorders, Multiple Sclerosis, Neuro-Infectious Diseases, Neuromuscular diseases, Neuro-Oncology, Neuro-Ophthalmology, Neuro-Otology, Neurorehabilitation, and Stroke clinics.
+You may rotate through the various specialty clinics and electives based at this facility.